nodatime/nodatime/www/unstable/userguide/calendars.md

 It is designed to correspond to the calendar described in [ISO-8601](http://en.wikipedia.org/wiki/ISO_8601), and is equivalent to the Gregorian calendar in all respects other than the century and year-of-century values.

-As of Noda Time 2.0, century and year-of-century properties have been removed as they almost certainly didn't behave how everyone would have expected, at which point the ISO calendar system and the Gregorian calendar system (with a "minimum number of days in the first week" of 4) are equivalent.
+As of Noda Time 2.0, century and year-of-century properties have been removed, at which point the ISO calendar system and the Gregorian calendar system are equivalent.
 The separation between them in Noda Time is maintained for simplicity, compatibility and consistency.

-The ISO calendar system always has at least 4 days in the first week of the week-year, where a week always runs Monday to Sunday.
-The first week of the week-year is therefore always the one containing the first Thursday in the year.

 Gregorian
 ===